salypapa/python-api/README.md

 * **CSP**: AWS

 ### 2. Architechtures
-  a.
-Apllications Architechtures
+* Apllications Architechtures
-  b.
-CI/CD Pipeline
+* CI/CD Pipeline

 This is the workflow of the pipeline.